flintproject/Flint/doc/JOSS/paper.md

 time.
 The only shared resource among parallel processes is $m$ in Fig. 1, namely a double floating-point number with its mutex, which means the overhead is marginal.
-Users can define the range of each parameter as well as the way to enumerate grid points, e.g. by a pseudorandom number generator.
+Users can define the range of each parameter as well as the way to enumerate grid points, e.g., by a pseudorandom number generator.
 This feature will help researchers gain insight about a subset of parameter values of biological/physiological interest at an early stage of modeling.